PowerMAN v Microsoft System Center Configuration Manager® (SCCM) / Intune ®

 |

-Peak and off-peak only
+Peak and off-peak only (SCCM)

-Same policy everyday
+Same policy all day (Intune)

 |